sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --percentiles                                The percentile values within the data browsertime will calculate and report.
 This argument uses Yargs arrays and you you to set them correctly it is recommended to use a configuraration file instead.  [array] [default: [0,10,90,99,100]]
       --decimals                                   The decimal points browsertime statistics round to.  [number] [default: 0] --iqr                                        Use IQR, or Inter Quartile Range filtering filters data based on the spread of the data.
 See  https://en.wikipedia.org/wiki/Interquartile_range.
 In some cases, IQR filtering may not filter out anything.
 This can happen if the acceptable range is wider than the bounds of your dataset.  [boolean] [default: false]
-      --cacheClearRaw                              Use internal browser functionality to clear browser cache between runs instead of only using Selenium.  [boolean] [default: false]
       --basicAuth                                  Use it if your server is behind Basic Auth.
 Format: username@password (Only Chrome and Firefox at the moment).
       --preScript, --setUp                         Selenium script(s) to run before you test your URL/script.
 They will run outside of the analyse phase.
 Note that --preScript can be passed multiple times.
       --postScript, --tearDown                     Selenium script(s) to run after you test your URL.
 They will run outside of the analyse phase.
 Note that --postScript can be passed multiple times.